 What is a Wet Signature?

-A wet signature is a traditional, hand-written mark made with ink, often required for legal and formal documents.
+A wet signature is a traditional, handwritten mark made with ink, often required for legal and formal documents.
+This form of signature is considered the traditional method for authenticating agreements and documents.

 Resources for FAQs about eSignatures